Jasmeet094/assement-demo/README.md

 Metrics ➔ Prometheus ➔ Grafana Dashboards

+## Folder Structure
+* eks-terraform-infra  ---  Terraform modules for networking, EKS, and add-ons
+* jobber-k8s           ---  Kubernetes manifests for all microservices and resources

 ### Infrastructure Deployment Using Terraform:
 To ensure consistency across environments (dev, staging, production), the infrastructure is built using a modular Terraform architecture with environment-specific configuration managed via YAML files.
 Each module (like VPC, EKS, Karpenter) dynamically reads its values based on the active Terraform workspace using a shared locals block.
 This approach enables a single codebase to cleanly manage infrastructure across multiple AWS accounts or environments without duplication, while preserving clarity, reusability, and automation best practices.